Qulipta (atogepant) is a prescription medicine indicated for the preventive treatment of episodic migraine in adults.

 Other debilitating symptoms may be present without the presence of headaches in certain situations.

-Migraine is a complicated disease that affects around 39 million individuals in the US and more than one billion people globally.
-Migraine is the leading cause of disability in persons aged 50 years or younger worldwide.
+Migraine is a complicated disease that affects approximately 40 million individuals in the US and more than one billion people globally.
+Migraine is the leading cause of disability in people aged 50 years or younger worldwide.

 Qulipta’s mechanism of action